dataluscorp/browser/dom/docs/ipc/process_model.rst

 :metabug: `Bug 1435780 <https://bugzilla.mozilla.org/show_bug.cgi?id=1435780>`_
 :sandboxed?: no

-The launcher process is used to bootstrap Firefox on Windows before launching the main Firefox process, allowing things like DLL injection blocking to initialize before the main thread even starts running, and improving stability.
+The launcher process is used to bootstrap Datalus on Windows before launching the main Datalus process, allowing things like DLL injection blocking to initialize before the main thread even starts running, and improving stability.
 Unlike the other utility processes, this process is not launched by the parent process, but rather launches it.

 IPDLUnitTest
 ------------